 TERMS OF REFERENCE

 1.1.
-Members of the Committee shall be appointed by the Board.
-The Committee shall be made up of at least 2 members all of whom shall be independent Non‐Executive Directors, at least one of whom shall have recent and relevant financial experience.
-Members of the Committee shall be appointed by the Board, on the recommendation of the Nomination Committee in consultation with the Chairman of the Audit Committee.
+The Committee shall comprise at least two members all of whom shall be independent Non‐Executive Directors, at least one of whom shall have recent and relevant financial experience and the Committee as a whole shall have competence relevant in which the Company operates.
+The chair of the Board shall not be a member of the Committee.

 1.2.
+Members of the Committee shall be appointed by the Board, on the recommendation of the Nomination Committee in consultation with the Chair of the Audit Committee.
 Only members of the Committee have the right to participate in the Committee meetings.
-However, the external auditor and Finance Director will be invited to attend meetings of the Committee on a regular basis and other non-members may be invited to attend and participate all or part of any meeting as and when appropriate.
+However, the external auditor, internal auditor, Chief Financial Officer and Chief Executive Officer will be invited to attend meetings of the Committee on a regular basis and other individuals may be invited to attend and participate all or part of any meeting as and when appropriate.

 1.3.
 Appointments to the Committee are made by the Board and shall for a period of up to three years, which may be extended as long as members continue to be independent.

 1.4.
 The Board shall appoint the Committee Chair.
 In the absence of the Committee Chair and/or an appointed deputy at a Committee meeting, the remaining members present shall elect one of themselves to Chair the meeting.

 2.1.
 The Company Secretary or the Deputy Company Secretary, or their nominee, shall act as secretary of the Committee and will ensure that the Committee receives information and papers in a timely manner to enable full and proper consideration to be given to issues.

 3.1.
 The quorum necessary for the transaction of business shall be two members of the Committee.